4 - Orbitals, Shells and Subshells

 Intermission

 Okay, okay.
 Break time.
 We don’t want to overcook your brains with chemistry and quantum theory.
-Fortunately, what we are going over is, theoretically, all there is to orbitals (without the droll mathematics, of course).
+Fortunately, what we are going over is, theoretically, all there is to orbitals (without the mathematics, of course).
 And, as you already know, this leads to some amazing science.
 After all, after learning about electron shells, the next step can only be how elements combine to reduce energy even further!

 Are you enjoying learning about how these microscopic particles work and seeing how something so complex can create something as simple as a drop of water and/or something as ubiquitous as air?